What is the average salary in Milton, MA?

 Average Salary: $43,018

 Preparing meals in a fast-paced kitchen environment.
 Working in restaurants and cafes.
-Requires strong teamwork and cooking skills.
+Requires strong teamwork and time management skills.

 Find Line Cook jobs in Milton, MA